Italy’s Election Result Was A Hot Mess, Even By Italy's Standards

 This election, however, feels very different, because a mix of anti-establishment, populist, and far-right forces hold a parliamentary majority.
 Even if they don’t team up to form a coherent government, between them they hold the balance of power in what is the world’s eighth-largest economy, and the eurozone’s third biggest.

 The Five Star Movement (M5S), a populist party like no other in Europe, cofounded by the comedian Beppe Grillo and a tech entrepreneur less than a decade ago, is by far the largest party in the country.
-According to projections, it is on course to win 32.5% of the vote, which translates into more than 230 seats in Italy’s 650-seat parliament.
+According to projections, it is on course to win 32.5% of the vote, which translates into around 230 seats in Italy’s 650-seat parliament.
 The party swept the south of the country, in some regions winning close to 50% of the vote.

 The centre-right is the largest coalition, with 37% of the vote and about 260 seats.
 But the largest player in the bloc isn’t the familiar 81-year-old Silvio Berlusconi and his Forza Italia party, who have led — and glued together — the coalition since its inception; it’s the Lega.
 Under the leadership of Matteo Salvini, the Lega has become a national force by reinventing itself as a far-right anti-immigrant party whose campaign slogan was “Italians first.”